dyesseyumba/music-search/README.md

 #### Test
 [Kama](https://www.npmjs.com/package/karma), [karma-jasmine](https://www.npmjs.com/package/karma-jasmine), [karma-webpack](https://www.npmjs.com/package/karma-webpack) and [istanbul](https://www.npmjs.com/package/istanbul) are the main the test framework of this solution.
 Jasmine provides the infrastructure of test and karma the runner. karma-webpack allows to use webpack ability in the test environment.
 Thank to karma-webpack I can write test in ES6 and use all webpack benefice in this tests.
 Finally, Istabul allows code coverage.
 It generates html coverage file in coverage folder.

+## Connect With Spotify Api
+To connect with Spotify, you must have a Spotify account and allow your browser to display popup windows for this site.
+Then you can try to do your search.
+The application will guide you to connect with Spotif.